Download and Installation

 Setup a text editor

-What is the text editor?
+What is a text editor?

 Well-known text editors